movidius/ncappzoo/tensorflow/mnist/README.md

 compiles the trained model to generate a Movidius internal 'graph' format file.
 This file can be loaded on the Neural Compute Stick for inferencing.
 Demonstrates NCSDK tool: mvNCCompile

 ## make run
-Runs the provided program which sends a demonstrates using the NCSDK to run an inference using this network.
+Runs the provided program which demonstrates using the NCSDK to run an inference using this network.

 ## make clean
 Removes all the temporary and target files that are created by the Makefile.